dhchenx/mmkit-features/README.md

 ```

 ## Credits
-The project's source codes come from various open-source projects, we will include a list of their contribution and our improvement.
+The project's source codes come from various open-source projects, we will include a list of their contributions and our improvement.

 1. [A2Zadeh/CMU-MultimodalSDK](https://github.com/A2Zadeh/CMU-MultimodalSDK)
 2. [aishoot/Speech_Feature_Extraction](https://github.com/aishoot/Speech_Feature_Extraction)